bg-l2norm/ChatEDU/README.md

 ## 🤝 Contribute

-ChatEDU aims to be a community-driven project.
-We welcome contributors who can add more prompt templates, enhance functionality, or fix any potential issues.
-Your contributions can make this tool even more powerful for educators and students worldwide!
+ChatEDU is mainly a personal project, but it's also open-source.
+We welcome help from contributors.
+You can add more prompt templates, improve how the tool works, or help fix bugs.
+Any contributions will be credited in the project's repository.
+Your input can help make this tool even more useful for educators and students around the world.

 ## 📜 License